-(29) ADMINISTRATIVE FEE SCHEDULE
+(29) Administrative Fee Schedule

-- (a) Desk arbitration fee.
-The health insurer or health benefits plan shall, together with its request for arbitration, submit a non-refundable filing fee in the amount of \$150.00 per request.
-For desk arbitrations, the arbitrator shall receive a fee of \$40.00 per arbitration, payable by the AAA from the filing fees received by it. - (b) Oral Hearings.
+- (a) Desk Arbitration Fee.
+The health insurer or health benefits plan shall, together with its request for arbitration, submit a non-refundable filing fee in the amount of \$175.00 per request.
+For desk arbitrations, the arbitrator shall receive a fee of \$60.00 per arbitration, payable by the AAA from the filing fees received by it. - (b) Oral Hearings.
 In the event either party shall demand an oral hearing, a fee in the amount of \$475.00, of which \$250.00 shall be paid to the Arbitrator, shall be paid to the AAA together with such demand.
 The party requesting the oral hearing shall pay an additional fee of \$250.00 as the Arbitrator's fee for any additional day of oral hearing.
-In the event the request for oral hearing is withdrawn prior to the commencement of the oral hearing, the sum of \$250.00 representing the Arbitrator's fee shall be refunded by the AAA to the party having requested such hearing. - (c) Applicability of the fee schedule.
+In the event the request for oral hearing is withdrawn prior to the

+- commencement of the oral hearing, the sum of \$250.00 representing the Arbitrator's fee shall be refunded by the AAA to the party having requested such hearing. - (c) Applicability of the Fee Schedule.
 The fees payable pursuant to the provisions of this Section shall apply to all requests for arbitration properly submitted to the AAA no later than 180 days after the effective date of these Rules as a final rule.
-Subsequent to that date, the fees shall be at such rate as may be established and promulgated by the Chair pursuant to the provisions of these Rules.
+Subsequent to that date, the fees shall be at such rate as may be established and promulgated by the Chair of the New York State Workers' Compensation Board pursuant to the provisions of these Rules.